ajgiust/Airbnb_NYC/README.md

 The following are the files available in this repository:

-* `AirBnB_Project_1_Analysis.ipynb` - a notebook of the analysis performed following the CRISP-DM process
+* `Project - Write a Data Science Blog Post.ipynb` - a notebook of the analysis performed following the CRISP-DM process

 * `calendar.csv` and `calendar_boston.csv` - csvs containing **home_id**, **date**, **availability**, and **price** for each home